isignpy/isign/README.md

 A tool and library to re-sign iOS applications, without proprietary Apple software.

-For example, an iOS app in development would probably only run on the developer's iPhone.
-`isign` can alter the app so that it can run on another developer's iPhone.
+For example, an iOS app in development would probably only run on the developer's iPhone. `isign` can alter the app so that it can run on another developer's iPhone.

 Apple tools already exist to do this.
-But with `isign`, now you can do this on operating systems like Linux.
+But with `isign`, now you have many more options:

+ * Sign your app on an operating systems like Linux.
+This can be far more convenient for continuous integration (CI).
+ * Run a test lab where you accept compiled apps from other organizations, and resign them for use on a fleet of real devices.
+ * Do things that are impossible with the Apple tools, such as storing your secrets in something that isn't the Keychain, or using a hardware security module that signs objects without you ever knowing the key.

 Table of contents